 New Delhi: Don't go with any expectations to watch 'Kalki 2898 AD'!
 This Nag Aswin's epic sci-fi genre of a film will not meet them.
 It will surprise, supersede and overwhelm everything that you may have expected from it.

-'Kalki 2898 AD' is a cross-cultural mix of what multiple film genres, literatures can bring together on screen when there is right intention and great story behind it.
+'Kalki 2898 AD' is a cross-cultural mix of what multiple film genres, literatures can bring together on screen when there is right intention and good story behind it.
 Starring Prabhas, Amitabh Bachchan and Deepika Padukone in the lead, 'Kalki 2898 AD' is what happens when the wildest of imaginations come true.

 Nag Ashwin's grand film about simplifying the concepts of Dharma & Karma, contemporarising them and mixing them with science fiction to make a film that will cater to a wide demographic makes 'Kalki 2898 AD' a recommended watch.